 Stage IV: The bedsore has become so deep it causes damage to the muscle and bone, and sometimes tendons and joints.

 Bed sores, particularly Stage III and IV, should never occur inside a nursing a facility, and are frequently the result of neglect, including malnutrition, dehydration, or a simple failure to examine the resident.
-Any development of a bed sore inside a nursing home or residential care facility should be thoroughly investigated.
+Any development of a bed sore inside a nursing home or residential care facility should be thoroughly investigated by a knowledgeable lawyer.

-Walton Law Firm has successfully prosecuted physicians, nursing homes, and residential care facilities throughout San Diego County in civil courts for the failure to prevent or treat bed sores.
-If you have questions about bed sores or pressure ulcers, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
+The injury lawyers at Walton Law Firm have successfully prosecuted physicians, nursing homes, and residential care facilities throughout the San Diego area in civil courts for the failure to prevent or treat bed sores.
+If you have questions about bed sores or pressure ulcers, please submit your confidential question online, or call Walton Law Firm for a free and private consultation with an attorney.
 We can be reached toll free at (866) 607-1325 or locally at (760) 571-5500.